NeonHo/CSMLNotebook/Machine Learning/papers/Quantization/Straight Through Estimator (STE).md

 $$
 # Theory
-[[Deterministic quantization & Stochastic quantization]] Regard the expectation of the Stochastic Quantization as the a
+[[Deterministic quantization & Stochastic quantization]] Regard the expectation of the Stochastic Quantization as the function value for the backward in the Deterministic quantization.